II. Creation of Light in the Big Bang

 Should we understand "light" to be taken literally or figuratively?
 The light of the Big Bang is physical light, so the light of verse 3 could be interpreted as literal light.
 It is so concrete an event that its time can be precisely determined (see above remarks).
 Whether it is also the creation of "spiritual" light is something that the theologians can discuss, but at least the Big Bang was physical, literal light, albeit at such high temperature that no light or heat on earth or in today's universe can compare with it.

 So Day One marks the beginning of the universe, of space, and of time.
 As we remarked above, the setting for Genesis 1:2 is before the beginning.

 How is it possible that light was created apart from darkness?
 There is no contradiction here, since the light is quite physical.
 Within a small fraction of a second after the Big Bang, the universe expanded and cooled to the point where some of the elementary particles could hang together: electrons, and the quarks that combine to form protons and neutrons.

-About a second after the Big Bang the nuclei of hydrogen and helium began to form.
+About a second after the Big Bang the universe cooled and expanded to the point where the nuclei of hydrogen and helium began to form.
 These are the primordial elements from which all of the elements formed much later.
 [For a very readable description of this see the book First Three Minutes] This continued for about 20 minutes, and then the universe cooled to the point that further fusion ceased for the time being.
 There was no darkness in this new universe; it was all light created in the original Big Bang.

 Was this darkness a different sort of thing from the darkness of verse 2?
 Very interesting question.
 And I think the scientific answer is (as far as we can determine), Yes.
 Because the temperature of "nothing" is 0°K (absolute zero) which is a temperature that cannot be reached in the entire universe because of the residual echoes of the Big Bang (about 2.7°K).